 During the period of this Plan, maintaining a balanced budget will be pushed to the limit.
-The demand for Council services arising from a number of pressures including the cost-of-living crisis and our climate emergency will increase and it is likely the Council will face significant challenges to its income streams.
+The demand for Council services arising from a number of pressures including the cost-of-living crisis will increase and it is likely the Council will face significant challenges to its income streams.
 Our commitment to reach net zero by 2030 and new legislation including, for example, in areas of housing regulation will put further pressure on budgets.